JonETJakobsson/scSpatial/README.md

 *   Segmentation using Cellpose (nuclei)
 *   Segmentation using Cellpose (cytoplasm)
-*   Loading of 3rd party segmentation
+*   Loading of 3rd party segmentation (ImageJ, Ilastik, CellProfiler etc.)

-[Cellpose](http://www.cellpose.org/) can be used with data including onle nuclei staining or images with both nclei and cytoplsm markers.
-Note that for high gene mapping percentages, cytoplasm markers are prefered!
+[Cellpose](http://www.cellpose.org/) can be used with data including only nuclei staining or images with both nuclei and cytoplasm markers.
+To achive high gene mapping ratios, segmentation using cytoplasm markers are prefered!

 ## 2. Information transfer
 With a segmented image, it is possible to map genes to objects (cells) creating a table with gene expression for each object.
 This information is similar to the data in scRNA-seq datasets, and information transfer between a reference dataset and the spatial mapping can be performed using the [Tangram](https://www.nature.com/articles/s41592-021-01264-7) method.
 Here we have implemented the [BoneFight](https://github.com/linnarsson-lab/BoneFight) modification from Linnarssons lab which allows for cell cluster based computation.